High temperature in children

 Why do children get high temperatures?

 Children react to pathogens with a high temperature more often and quicker than adults.
-They are classed as having a high temperature from a body temperature of 38.5 degrees or above – infants up to 3 months from just 38 degrees.
+They are classed as having a high temperature from a body temperature of 38.5 degrees – infants up to 3 months from just 38 degrees.

 Many parents become concerned about their children when their temperature rises.
 High temperatures are one of the most common reasons for children being taken to a medical practice or emergency department.
 But most children simply have a harmless viral infection.
-They can be cared for at home and return to full health within 3 days.
-Their body fights off the viruses of its own accord.
+They can be cared for at home and return to full health within 3 days: their body fights off the viruses of its own accord.

 Only about 1 in 100 children with a high temperature has a serious condition that requires medical treatment.
 This is usually caused by a bacterial infection, for example of the lungs.